Back to Parquet Restoration

 Sanding the Parquet

 Wood floor sanding is divided into three parts – rough, medium and fine.
 On very uneven wooden floors we begin with coarser sandpaper grits like P24 and slowly transition to finer ones.
-Parquet flooring, however, are more delicate and rarely uneven.
+Parquet flooring, however, is more delicate and rarely uneven.
 It’s generally better to start with something like P40 and move towards P80.
 Once we reach it, we are at the second (medium) floor sanding round.
 When it is done we simply clean and vacuum the floor.
 The final sanding will occur only after we have filled the gaps between the blocks.

 The golden rule of parquet floor sanding is to always follow the grain of the wood.
 If we don’t, we risk damaging the grain and ruining the impression of a perfectly smooth surface.